If you have changed your name, you may apply to have this change reflected in your U.S. passport.

 Change name by Marriage or Court Order

 If you have changed your name by marriage or court order, you may apply for a passport in your new name by submitting your original marriage certificate or final court order.
-If your U.S. passport was issued more than twelve months ago, please follow the instructions for a routine passport renewal.
-If your U.S. passport was issued within the last twelve months, please click here.
+Please complete your application online using the Passport Wizard.

 Change of Name by Statutory Declaration/Change of Name Deed